-We may be physically far apart from each other but the technological advancements as a result from the Covid-19 pandemic has brought us closer to each other now more than ever.
+We may be physically far apart from each other but technological advancements and the new normal as a result from the Covid-19 pandemic has brought us closer to each other now more than ever.

-The connection we share today should help us connect and understand each other's strength and expertise better.
-Our solutions for spatial design can then scale from here onwards.
+The connection we share today should help us connect and understand each other's strengths and expertise better - our solutions for spatial design can scale from here onwards.